adhorn/rasp-sensehat-iot/README.md

   * Create a data source in QuickSight with the following:
 ```
 Log into QuickSight
-Select Manage data and New data set.
+Select Manage data and new data set.
 Choose Athena as a new data source.
 Select the default schema and the sensehat_iot_full table created previously in Amazon Athena.
 Click Vizualise - Enjoy :)